-Social Security Coverage

-Social Security coverage is mandatory for the majority of Missouri's public employee retirement plans.
+The chart below shows the number of plans by type in Missouri: For plan year 2023, the number of total plans, defined benefit plans and defined contribution plans changed from plan year 2022.
+The number of total plans increased by one.
+CERF created a defined pension plan option for its staff and reported for the first time in 2023.
+Social Security Coverage Social Security coverage is mandatory for the majority of Missouri's public employee retirement plans.
 Social Security coverage is established and governed by a Section 218 agreement between the employer political subdivision and the Social Security Administration.
 Plans whose members are not covered by Social Security generally provide a higher benefit formula and may have lower age and service requirements than a plan whose members are covered by Social Security.
 The chart at the top of the next page illustrates the Social Security coverage for Missouri's public plans.

-Twenty plans are not covered by Social Security, including 83,842 active members and 94,343 inactive members.
+Twenty plans are not covered by Social Security, including 83,230 active members and 76,549 inactive members.
+Eighteen of these plans are defined benefit and two are defined contribution.

-Membership in Missouri's Public Employee Retirement Systems

-In plan year 2022, total public plan membership in Missouri increased by 10,135 members from plan year 2021 to 670,800.
+Membership in Missouri's Public Employee Retirement Systems In plan year 2023, total public plan membership in Missouri increased by 23,893 members from plan year 2022 to 694,693.
 This number of members is the highest for the past ten years.
-Active membership decreased while inactive membership increased from plan year 2021.
-In plan year 2022, inactive membership continued to experience substantial growth, a trend beginning in 2010 and 2011; inactive membership increased by 15,234 members.
-Plan year 2022 was the sixth plan year in which the number of inactive members exceeded active members.
-Also, the number of active members decreased for the fifth time.
+Active membership increased and inactive membership increased from plan year 2022.
+In plan year 2023, inactive membership continued to experience substantial growth, a trend beginning in 2010 and 2011; inactive membership increased by 23,240 members.
+Plan year 2023 was the seventh plan year in which the number of inactive members exceeded active members.
 It is interesting to note that when the JCPER first began reporting plan data, inactive members composed approximately 22% of total plan membership.
-In contrast, in plan year 2022, inactive members compose approximately 55.7% of total membership.
+In contrast, in plan year 2023, inactive members compose approximately 57.1% of total membership.

-Funding of Missouri's Public Employee Retirement Systems

-Defined benefit pension plans are composed of two primary sources of income and two primary expenditure categories, commonly referred to as the pension funding equation:
+Funding of Missouri's Public Employee Retirement Systems Defined benefit pension plans are composed of two primary sources of income and two primary expenditure categories, commonly referred to as the pension funding equation:

 These categories must be adjusted if the income sources do not equal the expenditure categories long-term.
 Contributory Plans and Non-Contributory Plans: